Pamr0ck/mail-service/notification-service/README.md

 # FastAPI deployment

-- app.py - basic FastAPI application with two routes
+- app.py - FastAPI application with routes
 - yappa.yaml - generated Yappa config for this application

 to deploy it to yandex cloud just run: